RickyY1689/Conversation-Summarization-For-CBT/research/Designing-MI-Driven-Summaries.md

 ## Takeaways

-We see from this sequence of experiments that Davinci-003 holds the potential to generate effective MI-driven summaries that meet the quality we are seeking however we have yet to test this across a larger collection of data to fully verify if our current prompt is sufficient.
+We see from this sequence of experiments that Davinci-003 holds the potential to generate effective MI-aderent summaries that meet the quality we are seeking however we have yet to test this across a larger collection of data to fully verify if our current prompt is sufficient.

 Additionally, we recognize that our current text transcripts actually removed too much information.
 By keeping in the client's response to "did that make sense", it helped provide a more accurate summary.